Visualizations Useful for Teaching Tides

 Sedimentation and Geomorphology in a Mega-Tidal Setting: Bay of Fundy, Canada:

-Sediment Transport Movies (more info) Ebbing of the Tide Video- Bay of Fundy: A 22 second time-lapse video of 45 minutes of ebb tide.
+Sediment Transport Movies ( This site may be offline. ) Ebbing of the Tide Video- Bay of Fundy: A 22 second time-lapse video of 45 minutes of ebb tide.
 The tide is seen to recede eventually exposing the large dune bedforms on the floor of the bay.
 The Bay of Fundy has the highest tides in the world (over 15 meters).
 Click on 'Bay of Fundy- Ebb Tide'.
-This resource was filmed in 1968 by Canadian sedimentologist Gerard Middleton, McMaster University, and is archived and made available at the personal website of sedimentary geologist Paul Heller, University of Wyoming (more info) .
+This resource was filmed in 1968 by Canadian sedimentologist Gerard Middleton, McMaster University, and is archived and made available at the personal website of sedimentary geologist Paul Heller, University of Wyoming.

-Sediment Transport Movies (more info) Bar Topography Video- Bay of Fundy: This video includes aerial views of the Bay of Fundy which has the highest tides in the world (over 15 meters), documents the surface features of bars, tidal flats, as well as the cross-stratification exposed in trenches dug through bars with large superimposed bedforms.
+Sediment Transport Movies ( This site may be offline. ) Bar Topography Video- Bay of Fundy: This video includes aerial views of the Bay of Fundy which has the highest tides in the world (over 15 meters), documents the surface features of bars, tidal flats, as well as the cross-stratification exposed in trenches dug through bars with large superimposed bedforms.
 Click on on 'Bay of Fundy-bar topography'.
-This resource was filmed in 1968 by Canadian sedimentologist Gerard Middleton, McMaster University, and is archived and made available at the personal website of sedimentary geologist Paul Heller, University of Wyoming (more info) .
+This resource was filmed in 1968 by Canadian sedimentologist Gerard Middleton, McMaster University, and is archived and made available at the personal website of sedimentary geologist Paul Heller, University of Wyoming.